divyansh654/GCP/README.md

 # Optimize Costs for Google Kubernetes Engine: Challenge Lab

+# To perform this lab you need to update your cluster the you can do it

 ## Task 1: Create our cluster and deploy our app

 Make sure that you: